FOOD & NUTRITION

 5. Roasted sweet potatoes with kale salad and poached salmon

-Remember this isn’t an all or nothing game.
+Remember: this isn’t an all-or-nothing game.
 Just because you ended up ordering pizza late night on Saturday doesn’t mean all hope is lost.
 Forgive yourself.
-Do the best YOU can whether it’s making one meal a week (and two the next, then three, and so on!) and you’ll be amazed by how quickly all the little things add up.
+Do the best YOU can, even if it’s just making one meal a week (and two the next, then three, and so on!), and you’ll be amazed by how quickly all the little things add up.

 Parsley Health is the doctor that helps you live healthier, longer, by treating the root cause of symptoms and conditions.
 Our medical teams—staffed by leading clinicians and health coaches—spend more time with you, order the right tests, and prescribe food, sleep and movement alongside medications so you can get better—and feel better.